 She looks to data for answers: Evy Tea’s massive expansion in 2019, the rise of other cold brew tea companies, the thousands of search results on Google, and customer demand.

 “I believe in the market,” says Chen.
 “There is a place for a company focused just on this craft.
-To me, cold brew tea is no doubt the next big thing.”
+To me, cold brew tea is undoubtedly the next big thing.”